SuspectAverage5/BetterTaskMgr/README.md

 * Before installing the application, you need to install [Electron](https://electronjs.org/) and [NPM](https://nodejs.org/en/download/).
 * Once you're in the directory you want to install the app in, open a new terminal window and navigate to the current path.
 * After installing Electron and NPM, run the `electron` command to make the Electron works.
 Make sure to do the same thing with NPM as well by running `npm`.
-* If both the commands work, then install the application in the current path using `git clone https://www.github.com/SuspectAverage5/BetterTaskMgr.git`.
+* If both commands work, install the application in the current path using `git clone https://www.github.com/SuspectAverage5/BetterTaskMgr.git`.
 * To install all the required modules for the application, run `npm install` or `npm i` (This process may take up to 10 minutes depending on internet speed).
-* Once the required modules are installed, you can now run the application by using `npm start`.
+* Once the required modules are installed, you can now run the application using `npm start`.

 ### Caching
 * By default, the cache folder is set to the current directory of your app.
 If you want to modify its location, go to the beginning of `./src/index.js` and change the `userCache` or `userData` keys to your preferred path.
 Try using complete (absolute) paths *example: `C:/Users/User/Documents/userCache`*.